1873 (CC) Seated Liberty Half Dollar - Arrows

 Description

 The 1873 (CC) Seated Liberty Half Dollar - Arrows is a half dollar produced at the Carson City Mint as part of the Seated Liberty Half Dollars 1839-1891 series.
-The U.S. Mint produced 214,560 examples.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Thomas Sully/Christian Gobrecht.
+The U.S. Mint produced 214,560 examples, making this ranked 3rd of 7 mint variants by mintage, with 6% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Final year of the Seated Liberty Half Dollar.
+The 1873 "No Arrows" Carson City issue is a major rarity.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $430 to $23K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 12.5 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6344.
-The Seated Liberty Half Dollar was produced over more than 50 years across multiple subtypes reflecting weight changes and motto additions.
-Carson City Mint issues are especially sought after.
-The 1878-S is a condition rarity, and the 1853-O "No Arrows" is extremely rare with only four known.

 External References